gkarwchan/hugoblogsource/content/posts/2024_12_27_Azure_Artifact_Cerdential_Provider.md

 This plugin was built to provide authentication service for all the NuGet clients for all types of feeds.

 ### Azure Artifact Cernential provider
-This tool was built on the same principals and technologies as the above Nuget Cross-plat Authentication Plugin.
-By describing those principals we can understand how the Azure artifcats Credential provider works.
+The Azure Artifacts Credential Provider builds upon the same principles and technologies as the NuGet Authentication Plugin.
+By understanding these underlying technologies, we can better grasp how the Azure Artifacts Credential Provider operates.

 # How NuGet Plugin works
 The high level workflow can be described as: